QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 ## Using Git with Split GPG

-Git can be configured to used with Split GPG, something useful if you would like to contribute to the Qubes OS Project as every commit is required to be signed.
+Git can be configured to utilize Split GPG, something useful if you would like to contribute to the Qubes OS Project as every commit is required to be signed.
-The most basic `~/.gitconfig` file to with working Split GPG looks something like this.
+The most basic `~/.gitconfig` file enabling Split GPG looks something like this.

 ```
 [user]